 There are various online packages offering the opportunity to take a speedboat through the bay to observe and swim with the dolphins.
 Packages usually include a pit stop at an unordinary rock as well as an island lunch.

 This was one of the most beautiful experiences we have reviewed to date.
 Watching Dolphins play through the water is incredible on its own, but joining them in their natural habitat is truly something special.

-After about 2 hours of this vigorous exercise chasing mammals, your next stop is Crystal Rock.
-It is a volcanic rock that stands alone, protruding the water in a unique shape.
-Once you stop there, you can snorkel through the gorgeous, clear water and enjoy the surrounding marine life.
+After about 2 hours of this vigorous exercise chasing these underwater mammals, your next stop is Crystal Rock, a volcanic rock that stands alone, protruding the water in a unique shape.
+Once you stop there, you can snorkel through the gorgeous, clear waters and enjoy the surrounding marine life.
 It also makes for a great picture!

 Last stop, Benitier Island.
 Upon arrival, you are fed an awesome bbq lunch of a delicious spread of fish, chicken as well as various sides and salads.
 After lunch, most decide to spend the rest of the day lounging on the beach with a cocktail in hand.
 Others continue to enjoy the underwater world of Mauritius.

 P.S: Your tour guide should offer you snorkels and flippers, so don’t worry about bringing those with you.